Halton Hills 50th Anniversary Planting at Town Hall - Nov. 2, 2024

 Halton Hills council members, Trees for Halton Hills board members and eager volunteers preparing to plant 200 trees.

-Mayor Ann Lawlor, Councillors Chantal Garneau and Joseph Racinsky joined Trees for Halton Hills board members at the new tree plantings in front of the Town Hall.
+Mayor Ann Lawlor, Councillors Chantal Garneau and Joseph Racinsky joined Trees for Halton Hills board members at the new tree planting in front of the Town Hall.

 Ann Lawlor, Mayor and founder of Trees of Halton Hills,